How it works?

 From Energy to Carbon

-Once we know the energy consumption, we convert it to carbon emissions using the carbon intensity of the electricity grid where the website is hosted.
-Carbon intensity varies significantly by country:
+We convert energy consumption to emissions using the carbon intensity of the electricity grid.
+It varies significantly by country:

 🇫🇷 France: ~56 gCO2/kWh (mostly nuclear)